Investigations - Advice for students

 This bulletin contains general information.
 For specific advice you should speak to the investigator allocated to the investigation.

 This bulletin is framed around student witnesses.
-The information is relevant, however, to other witnesses involved in an investigation conducted by the Employee Performance and Conduct Directorate (EPAC).
+The information is relevant, however, to other witnesses involved in an investigation conducted by the Professional and Ethical Standards Directorate (PES).

 The short story

-Investigations undertaken by EPAC are intended to explore and establish facts about alleged misconduct so that a decision maker can take appropriate action.
+Investigations undertaken by PES are intended to explore and establish facts about alleged misconduct so that a decision-maker can take appropriate action.
 The decisions can range from taking no further action to the dismissal of an employee.